Physical attractiveness: Height

-Females' sexual attraction towards males may be determined by the height of the man.
-The online dating Website eHarmony only matches women with men taller than themselves, because of complaints from women matched with shorter men.
+Females' sexual attraction towards males may be strongly affected by the height of the man.
+For example, the dating site eHarmony only matches women with men taller than themselves, because of complaints from women matched with shorter men.

 Other studies have shown that heterosexual women often prefer men taller than they are, rather than a man with above average height.
-While women usually desire men to be at least the same height as themselves or taller, several other factors also determine male attractiveness, and the male-taller norm is not universal.
+While women usually desire men to be at least the same height as themselves or taller, several other factors also determine male attractiveness, and the "taller male" norm is not universal.
 For example, taller women are more likely to relax the "taller male" norm than shorter women.
 Furthermore, professor Adam Eyre-Walker, from the University of Sussex, has stated that there is, as yet, no evidence that these preferences are evolutionary preferences, as opposed to merely cultural preferences.
 Still, the cultural perceived attractiveness preferences for taller men are powerful and confirmed by multiple studies.
 One study of speed-daters by Stulp found that "women were most likely to choose [men] 25 cm taller than themselves, whereas men were most likely to choose women only 7 cm shorter than themselves".

 Additionally, women seem more receptive to an erect posture than men, though both prefer it as an element within beauty.
 According to one study (Yee N., 2002), gay men who identify as "only tops" tend to prefer shorter men, while gay men who identify as "only bottoms" tend to prefer taller men.

 In romances in Middle English literature, all of the "ideal" male heroes are tall, and the vast majority of the "valiant" male heroes are tall too.

 Most men tend to be taller than their female partners.
-It has been found that, in Western societies, most men prefer women shorter than themselves.
-Having said this, height is a more important factor for a woman when choosing a man than it is for a man choosing a woman.
-Western men tend to view women taller than themselves as less attractive, and people view heterosexual couples where the woman is taller to be less ideal.
+In Western societies, it has been found that most men prefer women shorter than themselves.
+Nevertheless, height is a more important factor for a woman when choosing a man than it is for a man choosing a woman.
+Western men tend to view women taller than themselves as less attractive, and many people view heterosexual couples where the woman is taller to be less ideal.
 Women who are 0.7 to 1.7 standard deviations below the mean female height have been reported to be the most reproductively successful, since fewer tall women get married compared to shorter women.
 However, in other ethnic groups, such as the Hadza people from Tanzania, a study has found that height is irrelevant in choosing a mate.
 Another study found the same preference in rural Gambia.

 In Middle English literature, "tallness" is a characteristic of ideally beautiful women.
 The British Fashion Model Agents Association (BFMA) says that female models should be at least 5 ft 8 in tall.